Strap Hinge Basics

 Take a “Moment” to Calculate for the Proper Hardware Hinge

 “Moment” refers to the measure of the turning force on an object, such as a hinge.
 Calculating hinge moment is critical to the selection of properly sized hinges.
 Three measurements are required to calculate hinge moment in order to select the proper hinge, as well as the number of hinges your swinging door requires:

 - Weight of swinging door (expressed in pounds)

 - Width of swinging door (expressed in feet)

-To calculate the moment on the hinge, multiply the weight of the swing door by the width of the door.
-Weight x Width = Moment After moment is determined, obtain the manufacturer’s recommendation, using the moment and door height, for the proper hardware hinge and the number of hinges required.
+To calculate the moment on the hinge, multiply the weight of the swing door by the width of the door: Weight & Width = Moment.
+After moment is determined, obtain the manufacturer’s recommendation, using the moment.

 Example: 1,500 lbs Weight x 4′ Width = 6,000 ft/lbs of Moment